jenkins-x/jx-docs/content/getting-started/install-on-cluster-what-happens.md

 ### Install Helm

 Jenkins X will install the [helm](https://github.com/kubernetes/helm) client - (either  helm *2.x* or helm *3*), if it does not already exist in your command shell path.
-Helm is used for packaging applications/resources (called charts) on Kubernetes, and is rapidly becoming the defacto standard for doing so.
+Helm is used for packaging applications/resources (called charts) on Kubernetes, and is rapidly becoming the default standard for doing so.

 ### Install cloud provider CLI